 Can you properly dust this TV covered in dust?

-Please look at the table below to understand the most common way the Japanese do when they say this word.
+Please refer to the table below to understand the most common way the Japanese say this word.

 ごみだらけ | Gomi-Darake | Full of Garbages |